Cost Automata, Safe Schemes, and Downward Closures: Downward closures of tree languages

 \AP A \intro{pure product} is defined according to the following abstract syntax:

-where the sum of \kl{contexts} is nonempty, and where in a \kl{context} $C=a(P_{\hole,1},\dots,P_{\hole,r})$ it is required that at least one $P_{\hole,i}$ is a hole $\hole$.
-The semantics $\sem P$ of pure products is inherited from \STRE.
-Notice, however, that $\sem P$ is always nonempty, so we can use \cref{star} to define $\sem{\opt a(P_1, \dots, P_r)}$ and $\sem {a(P_{\hole, 1}, \dots, P_{\hole, r})}$.
+where the sum of \kl{contexts} is nonempty, and where in a \kl{context} $C=a\applyto P_{\hole,1}\applyto\dots\applyto P_{\hole,r}$ it is required that at least one $P_{\hole,i}$ is a \kl{hole} $\hole$.
+The semantics $\sem P$ of \kl{pure products} is inherited from \STRE.
+Notice, however, that $\sem P$ is always nonempty, so we can use \cref{star} to define $\sem{\opt a\applyto P_1\applyto\dots\applyto P_r}$ and $\sem {a\applyto P_{\hole, 1}\applyto\dots\applyto P_{\hole, r}}$.

-Formally, a \kl{pure product} needs not to be a \kl{product}: a \kl{pure product} is allowed to contain an \kl{iterator} $C+C'$ with $\sem{C}\subseteq\sem{C'}$, to which \cref{rule:elim-smaller-iter} can be applied.
-Nevertheless, by replacing every such sum $C+C'$ with $C'$ we can obtain an equivalent \kl{pure product} that is a \kl{product} (it is easy to see that no rule other than \cref{rule:elim-smaller-iter} can be applied can be applied to a \kl{pure product}).
+Formally, a \kl{pure product} needs not be a \kl{product}: a \kl{pure product} is allowed to contain an \kl{iterator} $C+C'$ with $\sem{C}\subseteq\sem{C'}$, to which \cref{rule:elim-smaller-iter} can be applied.
+Nevertheless, by replacing every such sum $C+C'$ with $C'$ we can obtain an \kl[equivalent STREs]{equivalent} \kl{pure product} that is a \kl{product} (it is easy to see that no rule other than \cref{rule:elim-smaller-iter} can be applied to a \kl{pure product}).
 Thus, it is justified to say that, morally, the notion of a \kl{pure product} strengthens the notion of a \kl{product}.

 Based on the results of Goubault-Larrecq and Schmitz~\cite{Goubault-Larrecq:Schmitz:ICALP:2016}, in the remaining part of this subsection we deduce the following lemma: